virgil382/JSLikePromise/readme.md

 |----|----|
 |<pre>async function difference01_function() {<br>  // JavaScript async functions can return Promises<br>  // that resolve to void.<br>  return new Promise(<br>    (resolve, reject) =\> {<br>      resolve();<br>    });<br>}<br><br><br>function difference01() {<br>  let p = difference01_function().then((result) =\> {<br>    console.log("dif01\: resolved");<br>  });<br>}<br><br>difference01();|<pre>Promise\<\> difference01_function() {<br>  // C++20 coroutines can't return Promise\<void\>.<br>  // The code below won't compile.<br>  //co_return Promise\<\>(<br>  //  \[](auto promiseState) {<br>  //    promiseState-\>resolve();<br>  //  });<br><br>  // You can do this instead\:<br>  co_return co_await Promise\<\>(<br>    \[](auto promiseState) {<br>      promiseState-\>resolve();<br>    });<br>}<br><br>void difference01() {<br>  Promise\<\> p = difference01_function(); p.Then(\[]() {<br>    cout \<\< "dif01\: resolved\n";<br>  });<br>}<br><br>void main() { difference01(); }|
 <!-- END_MDAUTOGEN -->

+### Why "Then" instead of "then"?

+Note that "Catch" operation is so name because "catch" is already taken as a C++ keywork.
+"Then" is not.
+But it would have been weird to capitalize one and not the other because they are such notable complementary operations.

 ## License